 The Company's accounts receivable primarily consists of retailer and advertiser obligations due under normal trade terms and is reported net of allowance.
 The Company generally collects the gross transaction amount for each order and remits the purchase value of the related goods to the retailer at the retailers' point-of-sale.
 In certain cases, the gross transaction amount is partially or completely collected by the retailer from the end user which the Company later recoups from the retailer.
-Such amounts are included within accounts receivable, net on the consolidated balance sheets and totaled \$427 million, \$380 million, and \$309 million as of December 31, 2021 and 2022 and June 30, 2023 (unaudited), respectively.
+Such amounts are included within accounts receivable, net on the consolidated balance sheets and totaled \$427 million and \$380 million as of December 31, 2021 and 2022, respectively.

 The Company maintains an allowance for credit losses for accounts receivable, which is recorded as an offset to accounts receivable, and changes in this allowance are recorded within general and administrative expense in the consolidated statements of operations.
 The Company assesses collectability by reviewing accounts receivable on a collective basis when similar characteristics exist and on an individual basis when the Company identifies specific customers with known disputes or collectability issues.
 In determining the amount of the allowance for credit losses, the Company considers historical collectability based on past due status and makes judgments about the creditworthiness of customers based on ongoing credit evaluations.
 The Company also considers customer-specific information, current market conditions, and reasonable and supportable forecasts of future economic conditions to inform adjustments to historical loss data.
-No material write-offs of accounts receivable have been recorded during the years ended December 31, 2020, 2021, or 2022 or the six months ended June 30, 2022 or 2023 (unaudited).
+No material write-offs of accounts receivable have been recorded during the years ended December 31, 2020, 2021, or 2022.